What's the date 10 weeks from today?

 Solution

-10 weeks from today will be 11 Jul 2024, a Thursday.
-When planning across a month or multiple months, we must account for the 31 days in May.
-We’re 29 days from the end of May, so being in the early part of the month, adding multiple weeks will put us into the early part of of June and potentially into the next quarter.
+10 weeks from today will be 25 Jun 2025, a Wednesday.
+When planning across a month or multiple months, we must account for the 30 days in April.
+We’re 14 days from the end of April, so being in the middle of the month, adding multiple weeks will put us into the middle of of May and potentially into the next quarter.

 How we calculated 10 weeks from today